Showing a full spread of widths including, 2mm, 2.5mm, 3mm, 4mm, 5mm, 6mm, 7mm, and 8mm.

 Our final example is the 8mm width, which is not the widest style by any stretch of the imagination – we can go on to 9 / 10 / 11 12mm or greater.

-On a final note – our team are always helpful, willing and knowledgable, so please contact us with any questions, no matter how slight.
-Our aim is to help you find the perfect wedding ring so please contact us at any time for guidance.
+Our small and friendly team give excellent advice on any aspect of your wedding rings.
+We aim to help you find the perfect wedding ring so please contact us at any time for guidance.

 For guidance on finger size order your free ring sizer online via the image below.